OnPositive/aml/java2raml.md

 #Limitations

-* At this moment only annotations with runtime retention policy can be converted.
+* At this moment only annotations with runtime retention policy will be represented in generated raml library.
 * conversion to date types as well as to file type is not supported yet.